Learn a few simple strategies that can – in just 30 days – radically reduce your study time, and get you an A in physiology!

 - A video toolkit describing important current thinking about human physiology

-Where My Approach to Physiology Originated
+Where This Approach to Physiology Originated

 “What do you think the physiologic changes would be in a normal person changing into a werewolf?
 Which physiologic systems could be involved?
-What are your hypotheses of how this can happen and how would you test your hypotheses?”
+What are your hypotheses about how this can happen and how would you test your hypotheses?”

 You may also want to read: 3 Simple Secrets to Learning Physiology, also on this website.
 Please, share this information with your friends who are interested in mastering the essentials of human physiology.